timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 how to implement a batching solution in Python with Psycopg2.

 ### Implement batching with Psycopg2

-Remember to implement the ingestion logic within the `on_event` function that you then pass over to the websocket object.
+Remember to implement the ingestion logic within the `on_event` function that you can then pass over to the websocket object.

-Let's break down what this function needs to do:
+This function needs to:

-1. Check if the item is a data item (and not some websocket metadata)
+1. Check if the item is a data item, and not some websocket metadata.
-2. Adjust the data so it fits the database schema (data types, order of columns)
+1. Adjust the data so that it fits the database schema, including the data types, and order of columns.
-3. Add it to the in-memory batch (a list in Python)
+1. Add it to the in-memory batch, which is a list in Python.
-4. If the batch reaches a certain size, insert the data and reset/empty the list
+1. If the batch reaches a certain size, insert the data and reset or empty the list.

 Here's the full implementation: